Home / Therapy / Individual Therapy

 Cognitive-Behavioral Therapy (CBT)

-CBT teaches the individual to recognize moods, thoughts, and situations that trigger drug cravings.
+Cognitive Behavioral Therapy teaches the individual to recognize moods, thoughts, and situations that trigger drug cravings.
 The therapist teaches you how to avoid these triggers.
 You will learn to substitute negative thoughts and feelings with healthy ones that help you not to use them.
 These skills you’ll learn will last a lifetime, making this a powerful treatment method.

 Dialectical Behavior Therapy (DBT)